sword-web/sword-web.github.io/docs/en/introduction/index.md

+---
+title: Introduction to Sword - Rust Web Framework
+description: Sword is a structured, opinionated web framework for Rust built on Axum and Tokio.
+Learn about its module-based architecture and powerful features.
+keywords: ["sword framework", "rust web framework", "axum", "tokio", "web development rust", "modular framework"]
+---

 # Introduction

 Sword is a web framework that allows building server-side applications in a structured and opinionated way, based on `Axum` and `Tokio`.